eugenebas/unspot/README.md

 # unspot

-python package for work with the unspot service
+Python package for work with the [Unspot](https://unspot.ru/) service.
+It can be used either as a command line tool or a library for your own tools.